-Our school is overseen by the Quality First Education Trust, a primary multi academy trust (MAT) which was created by Belleville and which currently oversees two other schools.
+Our school is overseen by the Quality First Education Trust, a primary multi academy trust (MAT) which was created by Belleville and which currently oversees three other schools.

 A MAT is a single entity which has responsibility for a number of schools.
 This is a formal partnership arrangement which is increasingly encouraged by the government.
 The MAT is accountable for the performance and governance of each school in the group.
 The schools will receive most of their funding through the MAT, and all staff across the schools are employed by the MAT.

 Details of the Quality First Education Trust

 Registered address: Belleville Primary School, Belleville Road, London SW11 6PR